-Central government has awarded £95 million to Surrey County Council and Woking Borough Council to deliver significant highway and rail infrastructure improvements that will unlock 13 future housing development sites.
+Central government has awarded £95 million to Surrey County Council and Woking Borough Council to deliver significant road and rail infrastructure improvements that will unlock 13 future housing development sites.

-Woking’s Local Plan, adopted in 2012, identified Woking Town Centre (Policy CS1 and CS2) as a primary location to deliver homes for the future, whilst safeguarding precious green space.
+Woking’s Core Strategy, adopted in 2012, identified Woking Town Centre (Policy CS1 and CS2) as a primary location to deliver homes for the future, whilst safeguarding precious green space.

 Making these infrastructure improvements will unlock additional housing capacity for 13 identified development sites within Woking town centre.
 It is expected that these sites could deliver up to 3,304 additional homes over and above the 1,251 homes planned in the Site Allocations Development Plan Document.
 Of the total 4,555 homes proposed, 1,913 (42%) would be affordable housing.